MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Parallels or UTM, which one is the best with the Apple M1 chip ?.md

     - [Running Linux and Windows on M1 with QEMU ](https://gist.github.com/citruz/9896cd6fb63288ac95f81716756cb9aa)

 - Download a **QEMU fork** (for those who don't know what is a fork, it's simply a copy of a repository) with **Alexander Graf's qemu hypervisor patch installed** and launch the VM from the terminal always using QEMU (not the one installed with **homebrew**).
-For example this is the script that I used with Ubuntu Server and **QEMU's version 5.2.0**:
+For example this is the script that I used with Ubuntu Server:

 ```sh
 ./qemu-system-aarch64 \